Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

 \subsubsection{The effect of inclination on the recovery of parameters}

-The discussion in the previous section showed that sky localisation has a dependence on the inclination angle $\iota$ of the detected compact binary system.
-It was shown previously in Figure \ref{fig:loc_rho_inc} that for the detected sources located at $z \gtrsim 0.15$, the sources with $\iota > 70^{\circ}$ have a poor localization given the low SNR value.
-In addition to this, Figure \ref{fig:error_inclination} shows the distribution of relative errors on $\mathcal{M}$ and $z$ for all the detected sources with the sky localization.
-The left panel shows the sources with $\iota < 70^{\circ}$ and the right panel shows the sources with $\iota > 70^{\circ}$.
-It can be seen that although only a few sources with $\iota > 70^{\circ}$ generate enough SNR to be detected, the accuracy of recovered values of $\mathcal{M}$ and $z$ for these low SNR cases, i.e $A_{90}> 23 \times 10^3$ sq degrees, is better than for those with $\iota < 70^{\circ}$.
-Most of the sources detectable with higher SNR, and having better localization are the sources with the inclination angles $\iota < 70^{\circ}$.
+The discussion in the previous section showed that sky localization has a dependence on the inclination angle $\iota$ of the detected compact binary system.
+It was shown in Fig. \ref{fig:loc_rho_inc} that, for the detected compact binary sources located at $z \gtrsim 0.15$, the sources with $ 70^{\circ}< \iota < 110^{\circ}$ have a poor localization given the low SNR value.
+In addition to this, Fig. \ref{fig:error_inclination} shows the distribution of relative errors on $\mathcal{M}$ and $z$ for all the detected sources with the sky localization.
+The left panels in Figs. \ref{fig:er_inc_chm} and \ref{fig:err_inc_z} show the sources with $\iota < 70^{\circ}$ or $\iota> 110^{\circ}$, and the right panels show the sources with $ 70^{\circ}< \iota < 110^{\circ}$.
+It can be seen that although only a few sources with $ 70^{\circ}< \iota < 110^{\circ}$ generate enough SNR to be detected, the accuracy of recovered values of $\mathcal{M}$ and $z$ for these low SNR cases, i.e $A_{90}> 23 \times 10^3$ square degrees, is better than for those with $\iota < 70^{\circ}$ or $\iota> 110^{\circ}$.
+Most of the sources detectable with higher SNR and having better localization are the sources with the inclination angles $\iota < 70^{\circ}$ or $\iota> 110^{\circ}$.